 - To recognize and take into account the role of legal culture in our reform efforts to create a more accessible, efficient, and accountable legal system.

-IAALS and others have catalogued and documented the case for civil justice reform over the past ten years.
+IAALS and others have catalogued and documented the case for civil justice reform.
 Multiple nationwide surveys have found that the system takes too long and costs too much; discovery is responsible for much of the unnecessary cost and delay; and beyond issues of cost and delay, the system is too complex overall and unnavigable to most users, thereby undermining access.

 The challenge in addressing these issues lies not only in crafting solutions—it is also overcoming lawyers’ and judges’ strong and well-documented resistance to change.
 Along with a focus on rule changes and redefining case management, culture change is an essential component to achieving impact.
 Change is never easy, and the legal system represents a long-established and mature organization, making such change even more difficult.